joshuaseetss/cf-reviews/README.md

 ## Features
 1) User can click ‘Create review’ button, which would display a modal with a review form
-2) User can fill in and submit the form with the following fields (similar to the image above):
+2) User can fill in and submit the form with the following fields:
 a.
 Name
 b.
 Good / OK / Bad
 c.
 Review message